sivakumarbdu/servershell/README.md

+Collection of simple shell scripts to provision linux machine.
+Shell scrips are grouped inside the modules folder.

 ##Selecting modules to install
  Edit the ```env.sh``` and add the modules to install.
 You can check the modules insider modules/ folder.